 (2) Sharing information in the feeding plan developed by the supervising speech-language pathologist with clients, families, and caregivers; and (3) Assisting clients with feeding skills developed and directed by the supervising speech-language pathologist when consuming food textures and liquid consistencies. (i) Working with clients who communicate using a language other than English or who are developing English language skills when the supervising speech-language pathologist determines they have sufficient prior training and experiences in working with multilingual clients and the specific client's first language, including: (1) Assisting the supervising speech-language pathologist with interpretation and translation during screening and assessment activities without providing clinical interpretation of results; (2) Interpreting for clients, families, and caregivers; and (3) Providing services in a client's first language.
+March 2024: Reviewed - no change.
 ASHA Multiple Languages (1) (2) (3) (j) Assisting with administrative tasks to include: (1) Clerical duties and site operations such as scheduling, recordkeeping, and maintaining inventory of supplies and equipment; (2) Performing safety checks and maintenance of equipment; and (3) Preparing materials for screening, assessment, and treatment services.
 ASHA Admin Support (1) (2) (3) (k) Engaging in prevention, advocacy, and promotion activities related to communication, swallowing, and related disorders with oversight from the supervising speech-language pathologist.
 ASHA Prevention & Advocacy (1) (2) (3) (4) (5) (6) (7)

-C. NAC 637B.NEW Speech-language pathology assistant prohibited from performing certain activities; disciplinary action.
-(NRS NEW)

-1. A speech-language pathology assistant shall not: NV PT NAC 640.596 (a) Interpret assessment tools for the purpose of diagnosing disability or determining eligibility or qualification for services; ASHA SLPA Prohibited (2) (b) Administer, score, or interpret feeding, swallowing, or other screenings, checklists, or clinical assessment tools; ASHA SLPA Prohibited (3) (c) Interpret a client's record or evaluation, identify any problem of a client, or share information with a client or their family; ASHA SLPA Prohibited (15) (d) Diagnose communication and feeding and swallowing disorders; ASHA SLPA Prohibited (4) (e) Write, develop, or revise a client's treatment goal(s) or plan of care in any way; ASHA SLPA Prohibited (7) (f) Develop or determine feeding and swallowing strategies and precautions; ASHA SLPA Prohibited (5) (g) Use or disclose clinical or confidential information by any method to recipients who have not been approved by the ACUA CLDA Drobibitod (C) supervising speech-language pathologist, unless mandated by law; ASHA SLPA Prohibited (6) (h) Sign or initial any formal documents without the supervising speech-language pathologist's co-signature; ASHA SLPA Prohibited (16) (i) Make referrals for additional services; ASHA SLPA Prohibited (8) (j) Provide services to a client without following the plan of care prepared by the supervising speech-language pathologist; ASHA SLPA Prohibited (9) (k) Provide services to clients without access to supervision; ASHA SLPA Prohibited (10) (I) Select an augmentative and alternative communication system or device for a client; ASHA SLPA Prohibited (11) (m) Treat a medically fragile client without 100% direct supervision; ASHA SLPA Prohibited (12) (n) Perform activities that require specialized knowledge and training; ASHA SLPA Prohibited (13)
+D. NAC 637B.NEW Speech-language pathology assistant prohibited from performing certain activities; disciplinary action.
+(NRS NEW) FOR REVIEW: Kept only SLPA as Board would only have authority over these.
+(See #4 in prior section allowing delegation of 1.
+A speech-language pathology assistant shall not: NV PT NAC 640.596 any activity to Provisional Licensee.
+See #4 in this section below prohibiting "unlicensed practice by Student). (a) Interpret assessment tools for the purpose of diagnosing disability or determining eligibility or qualification for services; ASHA SLPA Prohibited (2) (b) Administer, score, or interpret feeding, swallowing, or other screenings, checklists, or clinical assessment tools; ASHA SLPA Prohibited (3) (c) Interpret a client's record or evaluation, identify any problem of a client, or share information with a client or their family; ASHA SLPA Prohibited (15) (d) Diagnose communication and feeding and swallowing disorders; ASHA SLPA Prohibited (4) (e) Write, develop, or revise a client's treatment goal(s) or plan of care in any way; ASHA SLPA Prohibited (7) March 2024: Reviewed - no ASHA SLPA Prohibited (5) (f) Develop or determine feeding and swallowing strategies and precautions; change. (g) Provide vocal therapy treatment to a client; (h) Use or disclose clinical or confidential information by any method to recipients who have not been approved by the supervising ASHA SLPA Prohibited (6) speech-language pathologist, unless mandated by law; (i) Sign or initial any formal documents without the supervising speech-language pathologist's co-signature; ASHA SLPA Prohibited (16)